How to Make & Use Celery Salt

 Looking for a way to savor your garden’s celery harvest all year round?
 Transform your extra stalks into homemade celery salt!
 This simple yet flavorful seasoning captures the fresh essence of celery, allowing you to enhance your favorite dishes anytime.
 While fresh celery might not always be in season, this delightful salt ensures its unique taste is always at your fingertips.

 - Flavor: If you’ve ever grown celery, you know that homegrown celery has a much more robust flavor than grocery store celery.
 Commercially grown celery is typically blanched to lighten and mellow the flavor.
 Blanching also reduces the nutritional value.
 I’ve come to love the flavor of homegrown celery and want to add it to my cooking all throughout the year, not just during celery season.
+See my growing guide to learn how to grow celery.

 - Color: Freeze-dried celery retains its bright green color and freshness.